 Applications for the 2019-2020 academic year will open in early 2019.
 Check back here regularly for program and admission updates.

 REQUIRED CREDENTIALS AND QUALIFICATIONS

 Applicants are required to be registered and licensed or eligible for license as a pharmacist with the College of Pharmacists of British Columbia.
-All exams required for licensure must be completed prior to the start of the residency program which is in late August of each year.
+All exams required for licensure must be completed prior to the start of the residency program.

 All successful applicants must provide evidence of membership with the Canadian Society of Hospital Pharmacists and maintain their active membership throughout the course of the residency year.

 All applicants must meet the University of British Columbia's eligibility criteria for unclassified student status and apply by the designated application deadline for courses starting in September.
 Click the link for further information on how to apply for the unclassified student status.

 B.Sc or PharmD from an accredited Canadian pharmacy program

 Completion of an accredited first year pharmacy residency program

 Please prepare the following documents for submission:

 Official university transcripts